Azure/acr/notifications/helm-repo-failure-20200918-.md

 | September 22, 2020| Active - testing solution |
 | September 18, 2020 | Identified |

-- The ACR engineering team has coded a fix that has been deployed for canary testing on September 22, 2020
+- The ACR engineering team is validating a fix that has been deployed for canary testing on September 22, 2020
 - Assuming testing goes as expected, following Azure safe deployment practices, regional deployments will start September 23, 2020
 - Deployments should complete by start of business, Monday September 28, 2020 - **_please check here for final confirmation_**